senli-rrc/li_jason_coding_assignment13/README.md

 npx husky add .husky/pre-commit "npx lint-staged"
 ```

-This creates a `.husky/pre-commit` file with the following content:
+This creates a `.husky/pre-commit` file and modify as the following content:

 ```bash
 #!/usr/bin/env sh